Muhammad-Mohsen/vsc-minimalist-git/WIKI.md

 I also compared the extension's behavior against the built-in git extension in VSCode and the OG, the 🐐, `Git Graph` extension.

 ## TODO
+- dummy commit as proof of ownership
+- keep commit message if no files were selected
+- restart on folder selection
 - DONE - remove simplegit
 	- DONE - status (pfff)
 	- DONE - addConfig